-Forces Vs Power
+Forces vs. Power

-The Strength of Power in: Newton, Berkeley and Hume
+The Strength of Power in Newton, Berkeley and Hume

-Berkeley’s notion of power is a well known topic, as well as Newton’s concepts of Force and Power.
-Hume’s rejection to the view that the Will can be a cause to our movements is also famous.
-But the semantic shift of the concept of Power from Newton to Hume through the enormous influence of Berkeley upon Hume is still deserving a further attention.
+Berkeley’s notion of power, Newton’s concepts of power and force, and Hume’s rejection of the view that the will is the cause of our movements are all well-known.
+But the semantic shift undergone by the word “power”—from its Newtonian sense to its use in Hume’s philosophy, the latter a consequence of Berkeley’s decisive influence—still deserves further attention.

-The Newton and Leibniz debate suggests Clarke’s claim that the Principle of Sufficient Reason is often a mere Will of God.
-Otherwise “this would tend to take away all Power of causing, and to introduce Fatality” Leibniz answers him that “A mere Will without any Motive, is a Fiction, not only contrary to God's Perfection, but also chimerical and contradictory; inconsistent with the Definition of the Will”.
+The debate between Newton and Leibniz supports Clarke’s claim that Leibniz’s principle of sufficient reason is often nothing more than the will of God.
+Anything else “would tend to take away all power of causing, and […] introduce fatality.”
+Leibniz responds to Clarke: “A mere will without any motive, is a fiction, not only contrary to God's Perfection, but also chimerical and contradictory; inconsistent with the definition of the will”.

-The Newtonian Divine Will (also Power) as an additional reason over the laws of motion, (using there the term Force) leads Berkeley to rule out that cause is either Will nor Will.
-He must then, reject both Leibniz’s restriction of the power of God and the claim that matter causes motion.
-It also brings out that, an Idea can not be the cause of another Idea.
+The Newtonian divine will (referred to by him as power) as an additional factor above the laws of motion (referred to by him as force) leads Berkeley to rule out that cause is either will nor will.
+Berkeley must then reject both Leibniz’s restriction of the power of God and the claim that matter is the cause of motion.
+It also follows that an idea can not be the cause of another idea.

-Berkeley’s theory of causation grants the Will compatible with Newton’s concept of Power, and in contrast of Newton’s concept of Force.
+Berkeley’s theory of causation harmonizes the concept of will with Newton’s concept of power, but places it in opposition to Newton’s concept of force.

-I will try to show how Hume is stuck in the middle between Powers and Forces, between his pretence to build the 3 Newton’s laws for the mental and emotional’ and the huge influence of Berkeley’s notion of Power on his theory.
-I will show that Hum’s force is a kind of a mental cause, in a very thin sense of the term.
-Hume’s position that Impressions are causes to the Ideas is coping both with Berkeley’s Power and Newton’s Forces.
+I will show how Hume finds himself stuck in the midst of a number of factors: powers and forces, his attempt to transfer Newton’s three laws into the realm of the mental and emotional, and the huge influence of Berkeley’s notion of power on his theory.
+I will show that Hume’s force is a mental cause of sorts, in the very thin narrow of the term.
+Hume’s position that impressions are the causes of ideas is a response both to Berkeley’s notion of power and Newton’s notion of forces.

-Hume’s solution of this problem is to create the Vivacity and lifelines of the impressions and the Ideas of memory.
-As thin as the notion of power of the terms vivacity and lifelines is, It can not escape the demand that causes need Power other than just the description of the relations between the objects of the world or the mind.
+Hume’s solution to this problem is to introduce the vivacity and liveliness of the impressions and the ideas of memory.
+As narrow as the notion of power of the terms vivacity and liveliness is, it can not solve power’s need for causes and only provides a description of the relations between the objects of the world or the mind.